Mid Wales Bowling Association

 The Association will hold annually the following competitions for male members:-

-Club Competition and Carruthers Shield
+Club League and Carruthers Shield

 1. All affiliated clubs must play in this competition unless for a specific reason they are given permission not to participate by the Management Committee.
 Any such permission must be applied for in writing, to the Secretary, before 31st December prior to the season in question.

 2. Clubs will play all other clubs twice during the season.
-They will be given a fixture list by the County Secretary and all fixtures shall be arranged to be played during that two week window ending on a Sunday.
-The home club to offer 2 dates for either week, if clubs cannot agree a date, the match will be played on the last Sunday starting at a time to be agreed.
+They will be given a fixture list by the County Secretary and all fixtures shall be arranged to be played during that one week window ending on a Sunday.
+The home club to offer 2 dates for that week, if clubs cannot agree a date, the match will be played on the last Sunday starting at a time to be agreed.
 Any club can bring a fixture forward with the agreement of their opponents, but the club requesting the change of fixture must give a reason to the County Secretary in writing before the season starts.

 3. All matches should commence by the latest at 6.30 p.m.